Takikawa Canola Flowers（Nanohana）

-Since 1988, Takikawa’s production of Canola flowers has rapidly increased to become the city with the largest production of Canola flowers.
+Since 1988, Takikawa’s production of Canola flowers has rapidly increased to become one of the largest producers in Japan.
 Sometime between late May and early June.
 The yellow of the Canola flowers spreads brilliantly across the many fields in the city, a beautiful sight that attracts many foreign and domestic tourists to Takikawa.
-In 2015, the total area of the Canola flower fields was No.1 in Japan, with the largest field of 10ha at Ebeotsu 19 cho- me.

 Takikawa Nanohana Festival

 This festival, which began in the year 2000, was held for the 20th time in 2019.
 The 20th anniversary festival boasted a number of special features, including a “Nanohana Café” operated by Seico Mart in a community-development effort with the city, and a live performance by boy band “NORD” of Office Cue, and drew in huge crowds to celebrate this landmark occasion in style.

 At the special gourmet venue located in the Maruka Highlands, guests could enjoy various items made from local ingredients including our famed canola products, as well as the "JingisDON!!
 Festa" where they could eat and compare Jingisukan from 5 different restaurants.
 (Jingisukan is a dish of grilled marinated lamb, and a local specialty of Takikawa)

 There are 2 types of Canola flowers cultivated in Takikawa.
 The first is the Kizaki no Natane ( Rapeseed ・brassica napus) which is mainly cultivated for oil that is exported domestically.
 However, another variety of Canola, the Haru no Kagayaki is also grown here for food.